Send Broadcast/Template Message

 Step 1: Upload Participants

-Choose how to provide your participant contact details:
+Choose how to provide participant contact details:

 Step 3: Map Variables to CSV Columns

-If your broadcast template includes placeholder variables (e.g., {{1}}, {{2}}), you need to map each variable to a column from your uploaded CSV.
+If your template includes placeholders like {{1}} or {{2}}, map each one to a column in your CSV.

 Delivery & Batching